mbatuhancelik/AnimeFaceGeneration/README.md

 This repo could be useful only if I was able to implement the paper completely.
 Sadly, that's not the case and I could not understand the L_cls of lost function.
 Moreover, I was too lazy to check all of their references, so there are some hyperparameters I dont know.

-Even though, if there are some tensorflow beginners like me, and they wonder how could this paper be implemented, this is what it would resemble.
-Hope this will help someone someday.